 3. On February 19, 1998, Enron entered into a Direct Access Services Agreement (the "Agreement") with Plaintiffs University of California and California State University.
 I was part of Enron's negotiating team with the Universities that culminated in the Agreement.
 A true and correct copy of the Agreement is attached hereto to this Declaration as Exhibit A.

 4. Currently, I handle the day-to-day relationship between Enron and the Universities with respect to billing, reporting, and invoicing and other contractual obligations.
 In this declaration I will explain how I have interfaced and worked with the Universities over the past two months in order to resolve any issues regarding Enron's decision to transfer responsibility for procuring energy for the Universities back to the utilities.
-I will also explain how Enron has assured the Universities that it will continue to perform all of its obligations under the Direct Access Services Agreement (the "Agreement").
-Specifically, I have repeatedly assured the Universities that, among other things, Enron intends to:
+I will also explain how Enron has assured the Universities that it will continue to perform all of its obligations under the Agreement .
+Specifically, I have repeatedly assured the Universities that, among other things, Enron intends to continue to provide the Universities with all of the following in accordance with the Agreement: [let’s make sure our statements like this—which are great and which we need to make—won’t come back to haunt us if we countersue for recission—maybe we need to say something to the effect that we intend to do so assuming the universities don’t continue to breach the agreement]

-a) continue to provide energy to the Universities at 5% off the frozen bundled rate for the remainder of the term of the Agreement;
+a) a price for their energy consumption of 5% less than the frozen bundled rate for the remainder of the term of the Agreement;

-b) continue to provide all data and metering services, including interval data;
+b) all data and metering services, including interval data;

-c) continue to upload daily interval load data onto the Universities website;
+c) uploading of daily interval load data onto the Universities’ website;

-d) continue to provide billing and invoicing services, including directly paying the Universities utility bills;
+d) billing and invoicing services, including directly paying the Universities’ electric utility bills;

-e) continue to provide scheduling services through the utilities (any additional charges by the utilities for these services would not be passed on to the Universities);
+e) scheduling services through the utilities (any additional charges by the utilities for these services would not be passed on to the Universities);

-f) continue to provide services to the Universities that would allow them to participate in the ISO demand response programs.
+f) services to the Universities that would allow them to participate in the ISO demand response programs.

-g) continue to honor the Cost Guarantee;
+g) the Cost Guarantee (as defined in Section 9.1 of the Agreement);

-h) continue to work with the Universities' Strategic Energy Plans; and
+h) work with the Universities' Strategic Energy Plans; and

-i) continue to sponsor the annual conference.
+i) sponsor the annual conference.

 5. On February 1, 2001, I sent a letter to each of Mark Gutheinz at California State University and Gary Matteson at the University of California notifying them that Enron had directed PG&E and So Cal Edison to begin supplying electricity to the respective Universities.
 In those letters, I specifically advised the Universities that the Agreement between Enron and the Universities would remain in place and that Enron would continue to pay all utility bills directly and would then bill the Universities directly.
 I also advised the Universities that, should they receive any service-related correspondence from the utilities, they should fax it to Enron for processing.
 A true and correct copy of my February 1, 2001 letters are attached hereto as Exhibits B and C.